 Enjoy crispy roast chicken right at home.
 These tips will teach you how to select, prepare, cook and carve the perfect chicken.

-The best chickens are free range.
-Even though it’s more expensive, corn-fed and organic chickens have a considerably better flavour and texture than chickens that have been kept in confined conditions.
+- The best chickens are free range.
+Even though it’s more expensive, corn-fed and organic chickens have a considerably better flavor and texture than chickens that have been kept in confined conditions.

-For a golden brown, crispy skin, rub the breast and legs of the chicken with some softened Becel® Buttery* spread.
+- For a golden brown, crispy skin, rub the breast and legs of the chicken with some softened Country Crock® Spread.

-For some extra flavour, crumble and gently warm in the microwave a Knorr® Chicken Bouillon Cube into some olive oil and rub all over the skin.
+- For some extra flavor, crumble and gently warm in the microwave a Knorr® Chicken flavor Bouillon Cube into some olive oil and rub all over the skin.